NU-Bioinformatics-MDS/BINF6250S25_apetizerr/README.md

 ## Description of the project

 De Brujin Graph in bioinformatics is used to assemble paths of genetic information by the k-mer, constructing longer sequences from fragments of DNA.
 By following the overlapping k-mers of the genetic materials, researchers were able to assemble longer genetic data from the graphs made by De Brujin model.
-In this project the program will receive a string to then break it down to fragments of k to perform a Eularian Walk: continious connection of nodes and edges of the sequence.
+In this project the program will receive a string to then break it down to fragments of k to perform a Eularian Walk: continious connection of nodes and edges of the sequence to output a string connecting the k-mers.

 ## Pertinent documentation and usage write-up